Theeram: Soundtrack

-The film's soundtrack is composed by Afzal Yusuff whereas lyrics being written by Harinarayanan BK, Aji Katoor, Rinu Razak and Siby Padiyara.
+The film's soundtrack is composed by Afzal Yusuff and Sankar Sharma whereas lyrics being written by Harinarayanan BK, Aji Katoor, Rinu Razak and Siby Padiyara.

 Release

 The movie was released on 19 May 2017.
 It got mixed reviews from the viewers and has not been released on any OTT platforms yet.

 Reception

 K. R. Rejeesh from NOW RUNNING wrote, 'Theeram' is a shoddily made romantic drama and it fails to score on promising premises.

 The movie apparently got a rating of 6.3 on Imdb.